 Both of these cards have Visa Signatures benefits, like free movies, hotel discounts, and wine tastings.

-I like the simplicity of earning 2x points on all purchases that the Venture offers, but I personally think the Sapphire Preferred has more robust benefits, especially for travel.
+I like the simplicity of earning 2x points on all purchases that the Capital One Venture offers, but I personally think the Chase Sapphire Preferred has more robust benefits, especially for travel.
 However, I think it’s a tie on this one because I feel like being nice.

 Winner: Tie Capital One Venture & Chase Sapphire Preferred® Card